 Remote monitoring of wastewater treatment plant performance - impacts of Covid-19

 The Covid-19 pandemic has resulted in a significant shift in the working and travel patterns of communities.
-Large numbers of people are restricted to working from home and and daily patterns of activity have changed dramtically.
+Large numbers of people are restricted to working from home and daily patterns of activity have changed dramatically.

 The key question for the SENTRY team is how has this change in patterns of activity impacted the wastewater composition entering the associated treatment facilities.
 Are these changes in movement and activity changing the organic load reaching the treatment plants and will this impact the performance of the facilities?

 Over the past month the SENTRY client managers have been closely monitoring the activity of our bio-electrode sensors at a wide range of wastewater treatment facilities located across Canada, the United States and the United Kingdom.

 With our industrial clients we have noted that activity has remained relatively stable.
 Pulp and paper industries if anything are showing an uptick in activity.
 The major changes in wastewater composition and organic loading have tended to come in the municipal space.

 What is interesting to note is that in general we have seen wastewater treatment facilities that are located or cater to urban centers see a drop in flow and organic loading, whereas those located in or catering to suburban populations show an increase in flow and organic loading.
 This seems to align with an understanding that most people are now working from home and not travelling to urban centers on a daily basis.